 If you want to help provide some of these treats, contact Brooke: email@example.com

 Reverb is a weekly gathering where all of our high school students come to share stories, have fun and are encouraged in their walk with God.
 We'll hang out together and do some crazy stuff, but we'll also worship and dive into God's word.

 Join a Housegroup!

-A house group is a small group of high school students doing life together; journeying, serving, studying, the bible, asking real questions and learning to become more like Jesus.
+A house group is a small group of high school students doing life together; journeying, serving, studying the bible, asking questions and learning to become more like Jesus.
 We meet in various host homes on different nights of the week.
-Contact Shali if your interested in getting set up with a group! email@example.com
+Contact Brooke if you're interested in getting set up with a group! firstname.lastname@example.org